-WHAT IS NEW IN 2022
+WHAT WAS NEW FOR 2022

 Wild boar at-large have been added to the list of eligible species to the Wildlife Damage Compensation Program.
-Producers will need to contact the Provincial Wild Boar Specialist with Agriculture, Forestry and Rural Economic Development (AFRED) by email at AF.WildBoar@gov.ab.ca or by phone at 1.866.252.6403, and will be provided with mitigation options.
+Producers will need to contact the Provincial Wild Boar Specialist by email at AF.WildBoar@gov.ab.ca or by phone at 1.866.252.6403, and will be provided with mitigation options.

 Unlike other wildlife damage, producers are not allowed to hunt, or allow others access to hunt wild boars on their property.
-Instead, to be eligible for a payment, producers will allow access to their property to AFRED for the implementation of mitigation strategies for the control of wild boars at-large on their property.
+Instead, to be eligible for a payment, producers will allow the provincial Wild Boar Specialist access to their property for the implementation of mitigation strategies for the control of wild boars at-large on their property.